DDL - UMR 5596

 Relevance of visuospatial representations

 The renewed collaboration between DENDY and DiLiS will question the predominance of visuospatial representations in the expression of concepts in many languages.
 In music, for example, we commonly use the metaphor of low and high tones even though pitch does not convey this spatial notion.
 In other languages, on the contrary, the notes are thin or thick (e.g. Turkish), or light or heavy (e.g. kpelle in Liberia).
-We will examine to what extent the language and the use of these metaphors are likely to tint the perception of melodies with space in the absence of any linguistic description.
+We will examine to what extent the language, motor expertise and the use of these metaphors are likely to tint the perception of melodies with space in the absence of any linguistic description.

-Finally, we will also examine at the translinguistic level the significance of vision and hearing in the lexicalization of other sensory modalities.
+Finally, we also examine at the translinguistic level the significance of vision and hearing in the lexicalization of other sensory modalities.
 Recent observations point to the large number of sight words compared to words describing other sensory modalities and the frequent semantic associations of these words with conceptual domains such as cognition or attention.
-Our research will be part of this issue to examine languages which, to date, have not been the subject of research linking the predominance of visual perception in cognition to the lexicalization of other sensory perceptions or conceptual domains.
+Our research is part of this issue to examine languages which, to date, have not been the subject of research linking the predominance of visual perception in cognition to the lexicalization of other sensory perceptions or conceptual domains.

 ASLAN - Université de Lyon - CNRS - Université Lumière Lyon 2 - MSH-LSE - IXXI - DDL : Contact | Terms of use |